Alejogb1/job-board/blog-data/why-am-i-getting-an-actioncontrollerroutingerror-related-to-stimulus-loadingjs-and-importmap-rails.md

 id: "why-am-i-getting-an-actioncontrollerroutingerror-related-to-stimulus-loadingjs-and-importmap-rails"
 ---

-Okay, let's tackle this.
-I've seen this exact scenario crop up a few times in projects, and it can be a bit frustrating if you’re not familiar with the intricacies of how `importmap-rails` and Stimulus interact.
+,  I've seen this exact scenario crop up a few times in projects, and it can be a bit frustrating if you’re not familiar with the intricacies of how `importmap-rails` and Stimulus interact.
 It usually stems from a misalignment in how your application expects to find the necessary JavaScript modules, and here’s a breakdown of why and what you can do.

 The `ActionController::RoutingError` in this case isn't directly about your Rails routes in the traditional sense, but rather, it indicates that the browser is requesting a resource (in this case, `stimulus-loading.js`) at a URL that Rails can't map to a file on disk.
 This happens because `importmap-rails` alters how your JavaScript dependencies are handled.
 Instead of relying on Webpack or a similar bundler, it leverages browser-native JavaScript modules and an import map.